 You will need a scientific calculator for homework.
-Some problems may also suggest the use of a graphing calculator to help you visualize important concepts and to reinforce the mathematical processes involved.
-The use of a calculator is recommended but not required.
+For some problems the use of a graphing calculator or computer program such as Wolfram Alpha can help you visualize important concepts and to reinforce the mathematical processes involved.
+The use of this technology is recommended but not required.
 Remember we do not allow calculators on exams.